 The central objectives of this project are:

-The University of Iceland is the lead partner, with nine other universities participating in the project:
+The University of Iceland is the lead partner, with eight other universities participating in the project:

-The University of Copenhagen, Vilnius University, Tallinn University of Technology, University of St. Andrews, the University of Malta, University of Ljubljana, Lund University, University of Zagreb, and the University of the Aegean in Rhodes.
+The University of Copenhagen, Vilnius University, Tallinn University of Technology, the University of Malta, University of Ljubljana, Lund University, University of Zagreb, and the University of the Aegean in Rhodes.

 Baldur Thorhallsson, Professor of Political Science at the University of Iceland leads the project on behalf of the University of Iceland in cooperation with Pia Hansson, Director of the Institute of International Affairs and Tómas Joensen, Project Manager at the Centre for Small State Studies.
 Over the course of the project the ten higher education institutions will develop close cooperation in the field of small state studies.
 The NAS network will host workshops, roundtables for young researchers, publish academic papers, policy recommendations, and at the end of the project an academic book.